the-strife-project/Strife/README.md

-# jotadOS
+# jotaOS

 ## Introduction
-jotadOS is an x86 operating system made in C/C++ from scratch that I'm doing to learn.
+jotaOS is an x86 operating system made in C/C++ from scratch that I'm doing to learn.
 That's it.
 I'm not trying to make everything myself for any reason whatsoever but learning.
 There are so many topics in CS that I want to know in depth, and making an OS is a great way to touch all of them.

 Please,

 - Do not trust that I know what I'm doing.
 - Do not copy/paste my code as it probably is improvable.
-- Do not run jotadOS outside of a virtual machine.
+- Do not run jotaOS outside of a virtual machine.
 It will almost definitely make your computer explode.

 The big parts implemented so far can be read in the next section.
-The things I haven't done yet which keep me interested can be seen [here](https://jlxip.net/jotadOS/TODO.html).
+The things I haven't done yet which keep me interested can be seen [here](https://jlxip.net/jotaOS/TODO.html).

 ## What is done
 So, here's what I've managed to do so far.
 None of these things are finished.
 Some are more polished than others: some I consider to be dealt with, and I will rarely have to touch them again; some are terribly incomplete, and have the bare minimum functionality to be here, but will get better with time as other parts get more relied upon them.